ayushsvas/FlashMu/README.md

    ```bash
    micromamba create -f environment.yml
    ```
-   OR, if you have conda installed use conda inplace of micromamba
+   OR, if you have conda installed use conda in place of micromamba

 ## Usage
 --